collective/redturtle.custommenu.factories/README.rst

 .. figure:: http://keul.it/images/plone/redturtle.customizemenu.factories1.png
    :align: left

-The used *context* is always the *container* where you can find the context, or the context itself if it's a container.

-for every new entry you can/must fill this informations:
+For every new entry you can/must fill this informations:

 `id`
     Enter here a string to be used to add an HTML id attribute to the new element.
 You can not provide it, but if you use an already existing ids, the new one will override the old.
     In this way you can *replace* one of the native (or inherited) menu entry with a new ones.
 `name`
     Required.
     Provide the string to be used for displaying the new element.
 `description`
     The description is used to provide a tooltips hovering the element.
 `icon`
     A TALES expression that can be used to give an icon to the new element (very common).
 `condition`
     A TALES condition expression.
 If not provided, the new element is added to the menu.
 In provided it is evaluated as True or False, so the element is displayed or not.
 `URL`
     Required.
     A TALES expression used to render the HREF attribute on the link in the element.
 You have total freedom
     here: you can also render a string as "*javascript:...*" to provide some Javascript features.

 Also you can inherit the customization done in the site root everywhere in the site, adding this to all other customizations.
 You can also locally block the inherit of root customization but you can also make